Infineon/linux-optiga-trust-m/README.md

 ## <a name="cli_usage"></a>CLI Tools Usage

+Note:  To pair the host with OPTIGA™ Trust M, please run the test script "write_default_shared_secret" inside "**cli-optiga-trust-m/scripts/misc/**" to write the default shared secret into OPTIGA™ Trust M.

 ### <a name="trustm_cert"></a>trustm_cert

 Read/Write/Clear certificate from/to certificate data object.
 Output and input certificate in PEM format.